 Nominees must also submit formal applications for admission to McGill University by its stated deadline dates.

 Applicants must be Canadian citizens or permanent residents and possess two of the following three attributes:

 - Outstanding community, business or entrepreneurial leadership

 Programs in the STEM areas are offered by the following faculties/schools at McGill:

 - Faculty of Agricultural and Environmental Sciences

 - McGill School of Environment

-The nomination process is now open and will close on February 2nd, 2016.
+The nomination process is now closed and will open again in Fall 2017.

 For detailed information on the nomination and application processes, please visit the Schulich Leader Scholarships website.